dacort/is-remote/README.md

 ## Automation

 I am an Alexa house.
 And my lights are all Kasa-based.
-So I have a routine in Alexa to turn on my office lights as well as one titled "clock out" that turns everything off.
+So I use Alexa to turn on a Kasa "scene" and have a routine titled "clock out" that turns everything off and stops any audio.

 ## Equipment